H. Jeffrey Brahin, Esquire

-Mr. Brahin concentrates his practice in the area of real estate and commercial litigation, as well as transactional real estate, corporate and general civil litigation.
+Mr. Brahin concentrates his practice in commercial litigation, real estate litigation,

 Mr. Brahin has a corporate practice which involves entity formation and dissolution,

-Mr. Brahin has taught numerous courses, has served as an expert witness and has written articles on commercial and real estate litigation.
+Mr. Brahin has taught numerous courses, has served as an expert witness, and has